Cats Falck: ASEA electronics smuggling

 During the early 1980s, the Swedish company ASEA was selling American computers and software to the Soviet Union.
 It is known that Falck was investigating the case, but many people doubt that she had come across any sensitive information.
-According to the journalist Bo G Andersson, who has also written several of the articles used a sources in this article, Falck's work notes do not indicate that she had any unique information.
+According to the journalist Bo G Andersson, who has also written several of the articles used as sources in this article, Falck's work notes do not indicate that she had any unique information.
 Andersson has personally investigated the ASEA story and he has found no indications that Falck had any unique sources, or any information beyond what had already been publicised in other news.

 Andersson also claims that the police officer who led the initial investigation into the case, Eric Skoglund, had told him that if Falck and Gräns were murdered, it was not because of the smuggling by ASEA, but rather because of information retaining to the gunpowder smuggling by Bofors.
 It is not known why Skoglund thought this was the case.